envoymediagroup/HearingAid/README.md

 # HearingAid
 Drop a notes field in any form and send the responses to a Google Sheet and/or email.

 Having conversations with visitors is everything to unlocking scale and quality as they move through your forms.
-The hard part is, while we know there is a human on the other side of the screen, we operate "funnels" that are really only a one way experience for your users.
+The hard part is, while we know there is a human on the other side of the screen, we operate "funnels" that are really only a one way experience for our users.
 The key is to turn your "funnels" into "conversations" by making it a two way experience.

 A powerful way we have converted our funnels into conversations is by strategically placing free form notes fields into forms a percentage of the time.
 You always need to be careful with adding fields like this to a form process.
 However, we have seen cases where simply having the field actually increases frontend conversion!